svunit/svunit/README.txt

     `SVUNIT_TESTS_END
 ---

-7) run the unittests
+5) run the unittests
->make
+>runSVUnit -s <simulator> # simulator is ius, questa, modelsim or vcs

-8) repeat steps 6 and 7 until done
+6) repeat steps 6 and 7 until done

-9) pat self on back
+7) pat self on back